 Application questions are like the heads of a hydra.
 Cut one off, and two more form in its place.
 It’s a complicated process, but we’re here to help!

-Below, you’ll find the most common questions we’ve been receiving lately about the AMCAS, but we know how nuanced, intricate, and cryptic this process can be.
+Below, you’ll find the most common questions we’ve been receiving about the AMCAS, but we know how nuanced, intricate, and cryptic this process can be.

 Good luck with your submission!
 You got this.